 ODOT took into consideration the stakeholder input through public survey responses and townhall meetings to initially prioritize 5310 projects.
 As detailed in the tables above, high / medium / low levels of priority were assigned to the survey responses.
-The priority designations were based on the number of survey responses each answer received.
-The more responses that identified a specific gap or unmet need, the higher the priority it initially received.
+The priority designations were based on the number of survey and poll responses received throughout the public participation process.
+The more responses that identified a specific transportation gap or unmet need, the higher the priority it initially received.

-ODOT and Region 2 stakeholders will continue to communicate and gather information to build upon the inaugural Regional Coordination Plan and its strategies and prioritization of projects.
+ODOT and Region 4 stakeholders will continue to communicate and gather information to build upon the inaugural Regional Coordination Plan and its strategies and prioritization of projects.
 Public input from older adults, persons with disabilities, persons with low income, other stakeholders, and the general public will continue through the implementation of the 5310 program.
 Public outreach to solicit input and discuss regional coordination efforts will continue including service gaps, unmet needs, and potential strategies to best meet the needs of customers within the study area.